galantelab/reboot/README.md

-# Welcome to Reboot (regression and survival tool with a multivariate bootstrap approach)
+# WELCOME TO REBOOT (regression and survival tool with a multivariate bootstrap approach)
 ## A flexible and easy-to-use algorithm to identify and validate genes / transcripts expression signatures and associate it with patient survival.
 Reboot innovates by using a multivariate strategy with penalized Cox regression (Lasso method) combined with a bootstrap approach.
 Several statistical tests and images for signature score are generated.
 ### documentation [^1]: https://galantelab.github.io/reboot
 ### web tool: https://www.bioinfo.mochsl.org.br/reboot